Including West Wratting Parish Council and the West Wratting village website

 - Our email and council files are protected by Google’s highly respected security, and is continuously backed-up to prevent data loss.

 - Council websites need to meet certain requirements of accessibility for disabled users.
 It’s sometimes argued that combining the council website with a village website would require that both parts meet the accessibility requirements, and so it would be easier to keep them separate.
-We disagree. – both parts should strive to be accessible.
+We believe both parts should strive to be accessible, and having achieved it for one part the second is easier.

 Accessibility